The sole source of Lost Guild ebooks!

-Against the Fellowship, Rani knew Mair must be thinking.
+Against the Fellowship, Mair must be thinking.
 The Fellowship that had slain her son.
 Rani glanced about the cathedral, wondering who was spying for them even now.
 Had the hated Fellowship coerced the Liantines into setting siege to the harbor?
 Had they bought the Briantans, paid those western religious fanatics to close off all landward approaches to Moren?

 After all, King Halaravilli had surrounded himself with his best advisors.
 When scouts first reported that the Briantans were marching, Hal had hurriedly recalled Duke Puladarati from distant Amanthia.
-When the Liantine ships appeared on the horizon, Hal had summoned Davin from the inventor’s tower chamber, asking the old man to craft a system for breaking the blockade.
+When the Liantine ships appeared on the horizon, he had summoned Davin from the inventor’s tower chamber, asking the old man to craft a system for breaking the blockade.
 Those advisors stood on the dais now, the lion-maned Puladarati brushing back his hair with his three-fingered hand, Davin squinting out at the soldiers through his deepest wrinkles.

 The pounding of the battering ram echoed inside Rani’s thoughts, squeezing her heart with its predictable rhythm.